AJ6CU/benchduino-daughterboards/ESP-S2-Saola/Gerbers/README.md

 This directory contains a Zip file with the Gerbers for the CPU Daughterboard for a ESP-S2-Saola processor.

-TThis design has been fabricated using these Gerbers and successfully runs the Hamvention demo program.
+This design has been fabricated using these Gerbers and successfully runs the Hamvention demo program.

 There is absolutely no warranty here.
 Use this at your own risk!